zhangkao/visible-nearshore-dataset/Readme.md

 ## Dataset Overview

 Visible Nearshore Dataset is a large-scale object detection benchmark designed for real-world nearshore monitoring scenarios.
-It contains **20,934 visible-light images** and **58,482 annotated instances**, covering seven fine-grained categories: **Pedestrian, Sailor, Swimmer, Ship, Boat, Flotage, and Seamark**.
+It contains **20,934 images** and **58,482 annotated instances**, covering seven fine-grained categories: **Pedestrian, Sailor, Swimmer, Ship, Boat, Flotage, and Seamark**.

 Unlike existing maritime datasets that mainly focus on vessels, this dataset jointly models **human activities, vessels, floating objects, and navigation marks** in complex coastal environments, providing a more comprehensive benchmark for visible nearshore object detection.